A Tutorial on 5G Positioning: Introduction

-Further works addressed practical issues such as \acp{BS} visibility and multipath effects in harsh environments.
-Authors in~\cite{guo_performance_2022} combine \ac{AOD} with multi-\ac{RTT} to cope with a limiting number of visible \acp{BS}, however neglecting reflections and scattering due to the absence of ray tracing simulations.
-In an urban environment, authors in \cite{cui_novel_2023} exploit the \ac{DRSS} to avoid dealing with synchronization issues.
-Regarding the hot topic of \ac{5G} positioning in harsh environments~\cite{Mendrzik_j19,torsoli_blockage_2023,wen_5g_2021, xhafa_evaluation_2022, Dardari_j22}, the work in~\cite{Mendrzik_j19} provides a theoretical analysis on the achievable position and orientation performance achieved by harnessing \ac{NLOS} components.
+A main topic of research is positioning augmentation in harsh environments with low \acp{BS} visibility and multipath exploitation.
+Authors in~\cite{guo_performance_2022} combine \ac{AOD} with multi-\ac{RTT} to cope with a limiting number of visible \acp{BS}, still neglecting reflections and scattering due to the absence of \ac{RT} simulations.
+In an urban environment, authors in~\cite{cui_novel_2023} exploit the \ac{DRSS} to avoid dealing with synchronization issues.
+Further studies on \ac{5G} positioning in harsh environments can be found in~\cite{Mendrzik_j19,torsoli_blockage_2023,wen_5g_2021, xhafa_evaluation_2022, Dardari_j22}.
+The work in~\cite{Mendrzik_j19} provides a theoretical analysis of the position and orientation accuracy achieved by harnessing \ac{NLOS} components.
 In~\cite{torsoli_blockage_2023}, the concept of blockage intelligence is introduced, showing that a probabilistic description of the propagation environment (especially indoors, such as factories) can be profitably embedded into positioning algorithms.
-Authors of~\cite{xhafa_evaluation_2022} demonstrate that joint synchronization, positioning, and mapping is possible even when the \ac{LOS} path is blocked, and the reflecting surfaces are only characterized by diffuse scattering.
-Lastly, in~\cite{Dardari_j22}, the feasibility to localize a \ac{UE} with one \ac{BS} under \ac{NLOS} conditions is shown exploiting the reflections from a \ac{RIS} in near-field propagation regime.
+Authors of~\cite{xhafa_evaluation_2022} demonstrate that joint synchronization, positioning, and mapping are possible even when the \ac{LOS} path is blocked, and the reflecting surfaces are only characterized by diffuse scattering.
+Lastly, in~\cite{Dardari_j22}, the feasibility of localizing a \ac{UE} with one \ac{BS} under \ac{NLOS} conditions is shown by exploiting the reflections from a \ac{RIS} in near-field propagation regime.

-Differently from these previous works, in this tutorial, we focus on \ac{5G} positioning by providing a complete overview of the latest releases with an emphasis on Rel-16, where \ac{5G} positioning is actually enabled.
-Moreover, we present realistic simulations of \ac{5G} localization methods in indoor and urban environments with a \ac{RT}, taking into account reflections and degraded visibility.
-We analyze the results and compare them with standard use case scenarios, showing practical positioning accuracy benchmarks useful for industries and researchers.
-Multiple configurations are taken into account in the simulations, enclosing most of the aspects provided by previous works.
+Most of the other existing surveys and tutorials currently available in the literature are not fully focused on \ac{5G} positioning; still, they cover a variety of related topics.